 \section{Monodromy class $\Gamma$ of an isolated singularity}

-Let $f:(\C^n,0) \to (\C,0)$ be a germ of isolated hypersurface singularity for some $n \geq 2$.
-The monodromy $\rho$ of the Milnor fiber $M$ of $f$ can be given as an exact symplectomorphism which is identity in a neighborhood of the boundary $\partial M$.
-We will define a Floer cohomology class $\Gamma \in SH^*(\rho^{-1})$, which we call the monodromy class.
-We will work with a particular monodromy symplectomorphism $\rho$ that is constructed by Fernandez de Bobabilla-Pe{\l}ka \cite{BP}, because there are no fixed points of such $\rho$ except the points in the neighborhood of $\partial M$ mentioned above.
-This will be used to show that $\Gamma$ is indeed a cohomology class.
+Let $f:(\C^n,0) \to (\C,0)$ be a germ of an isolated hypersurface singularity for some $n \geq 2$.
+The monodromy $\rho$ of the Milnor fiber $M$ of $f$ can be represented by an exact symplectomorphism that is the identity in a neighborhood of the boundary $\partial M$.
+We will define a Floer cohomology class $\Gamma \in SH^*(\rho^{-1})$, called the monodromy class.
+We will work with a particular monodromy symplectomorphism $\rho$ constructed by Fernandez de Bobabilla-Pełka \cite{BP}, since it has no fixed points except possibly in a neighborhood of $\partial M$.
+This will be used to show that $\Gamma$ is a cohomology class.